You have turned-in this assignment. You can review the lesson and see your previous answers.

 So if there's only blue light around, none of these surfaces can reflect it and they all look black.

-In blue light, objects that are blue cyan or magenta, as shown here, will all look blue.
+In blue light, objects that are blue, cyan or magenta, as shown here, will all look blue.

 And that's because they can all reflect blue light.

-Think very carefully about this.
+And now a question, think very carefully about this.

-Which of these cubes will look red if only red light falls on them?
-And there's a second question underneath, what colour will all the other cubes look in red light?
 Pause for as long as you need and press play when you're ready and I'll show you the answers.

-I hope you enjoy puzzling your way through these questions and don't worry if you get anything wrong.
+I hope you enjoyed puzzling your way through these questions and don't worry if you get anything wrong, I'll explain the answers now.

-So the objects that will look red if only red light falls on them are the red, yellow, magenta and white cubes.
+So the objects that will look red, if only red light falls on them are the red, yellow, magenta, and white cubes, and that's because they do reflect the red light, red, of course, red surfaces only reflect red light.

-Yellow is able to reflect green, but there's none around.
+Yellow is able to reflect green, but there's none around so it just reflects the red.

 Magenta is able to reflect blue and red, so it just reflects the red that's there.

-And white, of course, can reflect any colour of light.
+And white, of course, can reflect any color of light so it does reflect the red.

 So all of these objects will look red.

-Now what about the other cubes?
-Well, those are all the ones that are not able to reflect red light, and there is no other light around.
+Well, those are all the ones that are not able to reflect red light and there is no other light around.

-So did you realise that these cubes will look black because they're not reflecting light into your eyes?
-Now let's think about cyan light.
+So did you realize that these cubes will look black because they're not reflecting light into your eyes?

 Cyan light consists of green light and blue light together.

-And in cyan light, the cubes that reflect both green light and blue light will look cyan because that's the colour you see.
+And in cyan light, the cubes that reflect both green light and blue light will look cyan, because that's the color you see if green and blue enter your eyes.

-The white cube can reflect any light.
+The white cube can do that, the white cube can reflect any light.

-The magenta can only reflect blue, not green.
+The magenta can only reflect blue, not green, so it's going to look blue.

-Now what about cubes that can reflect green but not blue?
 Well, they will reflect the green light and they will look green.

 So that's the green cube, but also the yellow cube.

-And that would be the red cube, which can only reflect red light and also the black cube, which doesn't reflect any kind of light.
+And the cubes that reflect neither blue nor green, so they don't reflect any of this light, they're going to look black and that would be the red cube, which can only reflect red light, and also the black cube, which doesn't reflect any kind of light.

 So this is what we would see if we shone cyan light on these cubes.

-Yellow light consists of red light and green light.
+So a similar question for you now, yellow light consists of red light and green light.

 Press pause while you're thinking and press play when you're ready.